How old is the glass used to make Roman glass jewelry?

 Roman glass jewelry is quite delicate and should be worn as special occasion pieces.
 The surface texture of the Roman Glass is not smooth as one might expect, but rather has a rough "mica-like" finish.
 The glass used to create each pendant is over 2000 years old, so be sure to treat it due respect and with gentle care.

+Roman glass itself should not be cleaned, but you may gently polish the sterling silver elements with a gentle polishing cloth designed especially for sterling silver.
 It is important to avoid allowing the Roman glass to come in contact with water or other liquids as this can create a chemical reaction that can cause discoloration and disintegration of the patina.
 Avoid touching the glass as our fingers often have a layer of surface oil which can change the chemical elements of the glass and cause its colors to change and turn murky.